MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/thunderhead.md

 - **CreateBuildWithManagedContainerResponse**
 - **CreateBuildWithCustomContainerResponse**

-This separation was necessary to conform to our other **APIs** - as well as to ensure that we differentiate between both and are able to filter/add extra information for the different flavors of builds.
+This separation was necessary to conform to our other **APIs** - as well as to ensure that we differentiate between both and are able to filter/add extra information for the different flavors of Builds.

 ### BuildSummary